 Let me remind you that whatever information I have here is based on what I know and my personal experience.
 They may not be true so I advise you to seek further resources to answer your doubts and not rely on me alone okay?

 What is liberal arts?
-Do you only study arts like drawing arts wtf?
+Do you only study arts like drawing type of art?

 Nope, in liberal arts colleges, you get to take courses from various disciplines (in fact, you have to!).
 For example, you’d have to take classes from science, math, humanities and social sciences.
 That’s the fun of being in a liberal arts college cause you don’t have to limit yourself to only one specialty!
 For people like me who don’t have a clue on what they wanna major in, it’ll be a waste of money to splurge on say, going to UK to study engineering cause what if I hate it?
 Then there’s no turning back!